Thomas-Reinecke/Thomas-Reinecke/README.md

-- 👋 Hi, I’m @Thomas-Reinecke
+- 👋 Hi, I’m Thomas
-- 👀 I’m interested in R and Python, Machine & Deep Learning and generally in Data Science topics
+- 👀 I’m interested in R and Python related topics, Machine & Deep Learning, Generative AI and Software Engineering
-- 🌱 I’m currently focussing my learning on Data Visualization (in R and Python) and Machine & Deep Learning
+- 🌱 I’m currently focussing my learning on Building GenAI-based applications
-- 💞️ I’m looking to collaborate on nothing specific at the moment.
+- 💞️ I’m looking to collaborate on nothing specific at the moment
-- 📫 How to reach me: Please leave a message after the tone.

 <!---
 Thomas-Reinecke/Thomas-Reinecke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.